 In the event an executor applies for probate, the government assesses probate fees on the value of the estate.
-In Manitoba, executors must sign an application for probate where they swear or affirm affidavits stating that the value of the assets as reported in the request is accurate to the best of their knowledge.
+In Manitoba, executors must sign an application for probate where they swear or affirm affidavits stating the assets' value as reported is accurate to the best of their knowledge.
 A reasonable guess is often sufficient.
-For example, we ask executors to estimate the value of personal items as though selling them at a garage sale.
+For example, we ask executors to estimate personal items' values as though we're selling them at a garage sale.
 The estimate must be reasonable.
-If an executor knowingly underestimates the value of the estate, the executor could be found liable for the difference in probate fees and face prosecution for swearing a false affidavit.
+If an executor knowingly underestimates the estate's value, the executor could be found liable for the difference in probate fees and face prosecution for swearing a false affidavit.
 In practice, we see very little of this.

 In Ontario, however, the practice has recently changed.
 Executor liability increased significantly.
-Now they must now complete a return requiring extensive details such as the property roll numbers of real property, bank account numbers and vehicle serial numbers.
+They must complete a return requiring extensive details such as the property roll numbers of real property, bank account numbers and vehicle serial numbers.
 The assets must also be assessed by a competent evaluation professional.
 For example, real property must be assessed by a certified property appraiser.
-The ministry also reserves the right to audit within 4 years.
-Presumably, the ministry will audit and assess penalties to executors who do not comply seriously with the new provisions.
+The government also reserves the right to audit within four years.
+Presumably, the government will audit and assess penalties to executors who do not comply seriously with the new provisions.

-While I haven't heard any rumours that Manitoba is considering a similar move, our province often follows the lead of Ontario.
+While I haven't heard any rumours that Manitoba is considering a similar move, our province often follows Ontario's lead.

-In Manitoba, under Part IV of the Family Property Act, a spouse or common law partner may apply for an accounting and equalization payment within 6 months of the issue of the letters of probate.
+In Manitoba, under Part IV of the Family Property Act, a spouse or common-law partner may apply for an accounting and equalization payment within six months of the issue of probate letters.
 What does this mean?
-This means that the surviving spouse can make an application to court within 6 months to request his share of the assets.
+The surviving spouse can apply to the court within six months to request their share of the assets.

-In Manitoba, under the Act, spouses and common law partners have equal rights to their joint assets.
-If one of the spouse tries to "give away” his assets to someone else under the will, the surviving spouse can make a claim for her portion of those assets.
+In Manitoba, under the Act, spouses and common-law partners have equal rights to their joint assets.
+If one of the spouses tries to "give away" their assets to someone else under the will, the surviving spouse can claim their portion of those assets.

-For example, if a couple's assets are under the husband's name, the husband can attempt to pass on all of his assets to his children.
-However, his wife would then have a 6 month window to apply to court for an accounting and equalization.
-A judge would assess the value of the estate and order an appropriate amount (representing half of the value of the joint assets) to be paid to the surviving spouse.
+For example, if a couple's assets are under the husband's name, the husband can try to pass on all of his assets to his children.
+However, his wife would then have a six-month window to apply to the court for an accounting and equalization.
+A judge would assess the estate's value and order an appropriate amount (representing half of the value of the joint assets) to be paid to the surviving spouse.

-A court may find executors who distribute all of the assets prior to an application liable to the spouse.
+A court may find executors who distributed all of the assets before an application liable to the spouse.

-As the baby boomer generation enters into retirement age, a large passing of wealth will occur over the next several decades.
+As the baby boomer generation enters into retirement age, a large passing of wealth will occur over several decades.
 As the value of these estates increase, executor liability will also increase.
 From experience, I can confirm that many of our clients find this process very stressful and demanding.
-Executors must deal with variables such family dynamics, age and personal health, not to mention grief while attempting to perform several legal duties.
-Planning goes a long way in preparing everyone for an difficult transition.
+Executors must deal with variables such as family dynamics, age and personal health, not to mention grief, while attempting to perform several legal duties.
+Planning goes a long way in preparing everyone for a difficult transition.